braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize/html_in-app_messages.md

 ### SDK requirements {#supported-sdk-versions}

-To use the HTML preview for in-app messages, you must upgrade to the following minimum Braze SDK versions:
+To use the HTML preview for in-app messages, you must upgrade to the following minimum Braze SDK versions.

 {% sdk_min_versions web:2.5.0 android:8.0.0 ios:3.23.0 %}